 Young's modulus: PET-B /20%PET-T had a young’s modulus of 2010 MPa.
 With 1% carbon fiber (0.5 inches), it increased to 2400 MPa, and with 3% loading, it reached 3100 MPa.
 For 1-inch fibers, Young's modulus was 2330 MPa at 1% loading and 3240 MPa at 3% loading.
 Similarly, for 2-inch fibers, Young's modulus increased from 2620 MPa at 1% loading to 3430 MPa at 3% loading.
 Well-aligned longer fibers can enhance the overall stiffness of the composite more efficiently, reducing the material's tendency to deform and requiring greater force to achieve deformation, thus increasing the modulus of elasticity.

-When the loading is higher (3%), more stiff carbon fibers take up space in the composite, which makes further increase in Young's modulus..
+When the loading is higher (3%), stiffer fibers take up space in the composite, which makes further increase in Young's modulus.
 These results suggest a significant improvement in Young's modulus with carbon fiber reinforcement, as expected due to the higher strength and stiffness of carbon fiber relative to the plastic matrix.

-Table 4.3
+Table 4.3 Tensile and impact performance of carbon-reinforced PET-B/PET-T blends